Global properties of a Hecke ring associated with the Heisenberg Lie algebra: Introduction

 \section{Introduction}

-This paper deals with the Hecke ring associated with certain algebras, defined in our work \cite{Hy2} .
-In particular, we investigate formal series with coefficients in these rings.
-These are generalizations of formal series with coefficients in the Hecke rings associated with the general linear groups due to Hecke \cite{H}, Shimura \cite{S2} and Tamagawa \cite{T}.
+This study concerns Hecke rings introduced by Shimura \cite{S1}.
+A classical study of Hecke rings is the work by Hecke \cite{H} and Tamagawa \cite{T} on the Hecke rings associated with the general linear groups.
+They showed that these Hecke rings are commutative polynomial rings.
+Furthermore, they defined formal power series with coefficients in these Hecke rings, and showed their rationality.
+The results of this work are summarized in \cite[Chapter 3]{S2}, where formal Dirichlet series with coefficients in these Hecke rings were further introduced.
+Andrianov \cite{A1}, Hina--Sugano \cite{Hi}, Satake \cite{Sa}, and Shimura \cite{S3} studied Hecke rings associated with classical groups, wherein they further developed the work of Hecke \cite{H} and Tamagawa \cite{T}.
+In addition, other studies were conducted on the Hecke rings associated with Jacobi and Chevalley groups by Dulinsky \cite{D} and Iwahori-Matsumoto \cite{IM}, respectively.

-Throughout this paper, by an algebra we mean an abelian group with a bi-additive product (e.g., an associative algebra, a Lie algebra).
-Let $L$ be an algebra which is free of finite rank as an abelian group, and let $p$ be a prime number.
-Put $\lp = L \otimes \Z_p$ and $\hl = L \otimes \hZ$, where $\Z_p$ and $\hZ$ are the $p$-adic integer ring and the profinite completion of $\Z$, respectively.
+As mentioned above, various studies have been carried out on Hecke rings.
+However, the class of Hecke rings defined by Shimura is vast, and only a small part of it has been studied to date.

-In Sections 2 and 3 of \cite{Hy2}, we presented our Hecke rings $\rlp$, $\rl$ and $\hrl$, associated with $L$.
-Furthermore, we proved that $\rlp$ is contained in $\hrl$ for each $p$, and gave a sufficient condition for $\hrl$ to be a subring of $\rl$.
-This paper introduces formal power series $\plp(X)$, formal Dirichlet series $\dls$ and $\hdls$ with coefficients in $\rlp$, $\rl$ and $\hrl$, respectively (cf. Definitions \ref{df:localseries} and \ref{df:dirichletseries}).
-We then prove the Euler product formula for $\hdls$ and give a sufficient condition for Euler product formula for $\dls$ to hold: \begin{thm}[Theorems \ref{thm:eulerprodhdls} and \ref{thm:eulerproddls}] The Euler product formula for $\hdls$ holds, i.e.,
+From now on, an algebra implies an abelian group with a bi-additive product (e.g., an associative algebra, a Lie algebra).
+Let $L$ be an algebra that is free of finite rank as an abelian group.
+Our previous work \cite{Hy2} introduced the Hecke rings $\rl$ and $\hrl$ associated with $L$.
+For the definition, see Section \ref{section:heckerings}.
+In this study, we deal with the formal Dirichlet series $\dls$ and $\hdls$ with coefficients in $\rl$ and $\hrl$, respectively, which are defined in Section \ref{section:seriesalg}.